BA (Hons)

 Course overview

-Our BA in Classical Studies focuses specifically on the rich heritage of ancient Greece and Rome and their cultural interactions within the broader Mediterranean.
-Studying with us, you will gain a critical yet empathetic appreciation of different worldviews on a course that blends the study of history, literature, drama, mythology, philosophy, archaeology, art and architecture and spans the Bronze Age to the twenty-first century.
+Our BA in Classical Studies explores the rich heritage of ancient Greece and Rome and their cultural interactions within the broader Mediterranean.
+Studying with us, you will gain a critical yet empathetic appreciation of different worldviews on a course that blends the study of history, politics, and culture and spans the Bronze Age to the twenty-first century.

-Study begins by establishing a framework for classical studies.
+Study begins in Year 1 by establishing a framework for classical studies.
 You are introduced to key events, figures, themes and concepts via a range of sources and methods.
+The year is a fascinating, multidisciplinary mix of history, literature, politics, mythology and religion, philosophy, archaeology, art and architecture.

+The course is designed with students' academic, personal, and professional development and well-being in mind, and our sector-leading National Student Survey results are testament to the support we offer to our students.
 There is no classical languages requirement for our degree, and there is no expectation that you have studied Classical Civilisation or Ancient History at either GCSE or A Level.
+We are confident in the support we offer to students both new to and familiar with the subject.

 What you need to know